-ANNUAL REPORT FOR 1st JANUARY 2017 TO 31ST DECEMBER 2017
+ANNUAL REPORT FOR 1st JANUARY 2018 TO 31ST DECEMBER 2018

 PAROCHIAL CHURCH COUNCIL OF THE COLLEGIATE CHURCH OF THE HOLY CROSS AND THE MOTHER OF HIM WHO HUNG THEREON

 Incumbent: Revd Preb.
 Nigel Guthrie (until 16 January 2018) then in Vacancy

 Assistant Curate: Revd Helen Drever

-Ex Officio (Diocesan Synod) Revd David Francis Ex Officio (General Synod) Dr Jack
+Ex Officio (Diocesan Synod) Revd David Francis

 PCC Treasurer Glenda Hills

 PCC Secretary Anne Jerman

 Independent examiner Stapletons Chartered Certified Accountants, 4 Market Street, Crediton, EX17 2AJ

 Structure, Governance and Management